Sorting by

 Josh Parks

-Josh Parks is a master’s student in history and ecumenics at Princeton Theological Seminary.
-Josh is a graduate of Calvin University, where he majored in music and English, and holds a master's in medieval studies from Western Michigan University.
+Josh Parks is a PhD student in religious studies at the University of Virginia.
+A graduate of Calvin University, where he majored in music and English, he holds master’s degrees from Western Michigan University and Princeton Theological Seminary.

 8 Comments